gcoop-libre/ansible-role-ssh/README.md

 Enables interactive login on the OpenSSH client.

+    ssh_client_control_master: auto

+Enables the sharing of multiple sessions over a single network connection.
+Valid values are: `yes`, `no`, `ask`, `auto`, `autoask`.

+    ssh_client_control_path: "~/.ssh/.master-%r@%h:%p"

+Specify the path to the control socket used for connection sharing.
+An empty string will disable connection sharing.

+    ssh_client_escape_char: ~

+Sets the escape character.
+The value should be a single character or `none` to disable the escape character entirely (making the connection transparent for binary data).

+    ssh_client_visual_host_key: True

+If this property is set to `True`, an ASCII art representation of the remote host key fingerprint is printed in addition to the fingerprint string at login and for unknown host keys.

     ssh_client_roaming: False

 Enables experimental client roaming.
 This is known to cause potential issues with secrets being disclosed to malicious servers and defaults to being disabled.

+    ssh_client_extra_configs:
+      LogLevel: FATAL

+Dictionary of OpenSSH configurations that does not have a property on this role.
+The OpenSSH option name should be used as key of the item and the desired value as its value.

+    ssh_client_remote_hosts:
+      - name: hostname
+        hostname: 192.168.10.10
+        port: 22
+        host_key_alias: hostname.example.com
+        strict_host_key: True
+        user: debian
+        forward_agent: False
+        identity_file: id_rsa
+        certificate_file: id_rsa-cert.pub
+        local_forwards:
+          - local_port: 1234
+            local_address: ''
+            remote_port: 80
+            remote_address: 127.0.0.1
+        remote_forwards:
+          - remote_port: 1234
+            remote_address: ''
+            local_port: 80
+            local_address: 127.0.0.1
+        dynamic_forwards:
+          - local_port: 1234
+            local_address: ''
+        extra_configs:
+          LogLevel: FATAL
+        aliases:
+          - web.example.com
+          - www.example.com

+List of connections to remote OpenSSH servers that should be available on the global OpenSSH configuration.
+Each dictionary of the list has the following properties:

+* `name`: Identifies the host or hosts whose connections will be configured.
+A single ‘\*’ as a pattern can be used to provide global defaults for all hosts.
+The host is usually the hostname argument given on the command line.
+A pattern entry may be negated by prefixing it with an exclamation mark (‘!’).
+If a negated entry is matched, then the Host entry is ignored, regardless of whether any other patterns on the line match.
+Negated matches are therefore useful to provide exceptions for wildcard matches.
+* `hostname`: Specifies the real host name to log into.
+This can be used to specify nicknames or abbreviations for hosts.
+Arguments to HostName accept the tokens described in the TOKENS section of `ssh_config manpage`.
+Numeric IP addresses are also permitted (both on the command line and in HostName specifications).
+The default is the name given on the command line.
+* `port`: Specifies the port number to connect on the remote host.
+The default is 22.
+* `host_key_alias`: Specifies an alias that should be used instead of the real host name when looking up or saving the host key in the host key database files.
+This option is useful for tunneling SSH connections or for multiple servers running on a single host.
+* `strict_host_key`: If this property is set to `True`, ssh will never automatically add host keys to the `~/.ssh/known_hosts` file, and refuses to connect to hosts whose host key has changed.
+This provides maximum protection against trojan horse attacks, though it can be annoying when the `/etc/ssh/ssh_known_hosts` file is poorly maintained or when connections to new hosts are frequently made.
+This option forces the user to manually add all new hosts.
+If this property is set to `False`, ssh will automatically add new host keys to the user known hosts files.
+* `user`: Specifies the user to log in as.
+This can be useful when a different user name is used on different machines.
+This saves the trouble of having to remember to give the user name on the command line.
+* `forward_agent`: Specifies whether the connection to the authentication agent (if any) will be forwarded to the remote machine.
+The property must be `True` or `False` (the default).
+Agent forwarding should be enabled with caution.
+Users with the ability to bypass file permissions on the remote host (for the agent's Unix-domain socket) can access the local agent through the forwarded connection.
+An attacker cannot obtain key material from the agent, however they can perform operations on the keys that enable them to authenticate using the identities loaded into the agent.
+* `identity_file`: Specifies a file from which the user's DSA, ECDSA, Ed25519 or RSA authentication identity is read.
+It should be located in the users `~/.ssh` directory.
+If no certificates have been explicitly specified by `certificate_file`, ssh will try to load certificate information from the filename obtained by appending -cert.pub to the path of a specified IdentityFile.
+IdentityFile may also be used in conjunction with CertificateFile in order to provide any certificate also needed for authentication with the identity.
+* `certificate_file`: Specifies a file from which the user's certificate is read.
+It should be located in the users `~/.ssh` directory.
+A corresponding private key must be provided separately in order to use this certificate either from an `identity_file` property or -i flag to ssh, via ssh-agent, or via a PKCS11Provider.
+* `local_forwards`: Specifies that a TCP port on the local machine be forwarded over the secure channel to the specified host and port from the remote machine.
+IPv6 addresses can be specified by enclosing addresses in square brackets.
+Multiple forwardings may be specified as different items of this list, and additional forwardings can be given on the command line. `local_port` indicates the local port to use.
+Only the superuser can forward privileged ports.
+An explicit `local_address` may be used to bind the connection to a specific address.
+The `local_address` of localhost indicates that the listening port be bound for local use only, while an empty address or ‘\*’ indicates that the port should be available from all interfaces. `remote_port` indicates the remote port to use as the other end of the tunnel and `remote_address` allows to override `127.0.0.1` as the remote IP address.
+* `remote_forwards`: Specifies that the `remote_port` TCP port on the remote machine be forwarded over the secure channel to the specified `local_address` host and `local_port` port from the local machine.
+IPv6 addresses can be specified by enclosing addresses in square brackets.
+Multiple forwardings may be specified as different items of this list, and additional forwardings can be given on the command line.
+Privileged ports can be forwarded only when logging in as root on the remote machine.
+If the `remote_address` is not specified or it is ‘\*’, then the forwarding is requested to listen on all interfaces.
+* `dynamic_forwards`: Specifies that a `local_port` TCP port on the local machine be forwarded over the secure channel, and the application protocol is then used to determine where to connect to from the remote machine.
+IPv6 addresses can be specified by enclosing addresses in square brackets.
+An explicit `local_address` may be used to bind the connection to a specific address.
+The `local_address` of localhost indicates that the listening port be bound for local use only, while an empty address or ‘\*’ indicates that the port should be available from all interfaces.
+Currently the SOCKS4 and SOCKS5 protocols are supported, and ssh will act as a SOCKS server.
+Multiple forwardings may be specified as different items of this list, and additional forwardings can be given on the command line.
+Only the superuser can forward privileged ports.
+* `extra_configs`: Dictionary of OpenSSH configurations that does not have a property on this role.
+The OpenSSH option name should be used as key of the item and the desired value as its value.
+* `aliases`: List of aliases for the connection.
+The role will create new `Host` entries using this aliases and the configurations of the other properties of the list item.

     ssh_client_known_hosts:
       - hostnames: